Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Midterm/Study Guide.md

 			- The forward algorithm will tell you the probability that model can output that output?
 			- In the forward algorithm you know everything about the algorithm, even the hidden states?

-In the dishonest casino the hidden states is whether the die is loaded or fair.
-The emission is the roll from the current die with the probability distribution as shown above.

 ![[Pasted image 20250929160246.png]]